pattonsgirl/CEG2350/Labs/Lab10/README.md

 ## Rubric

+- Part 1 - 9 pts total, 1 point per answer

-- Part 1 - 6 pts total, 1 point per question
+- Part 2 - 5 pts total, 1 point per question

-- Part 2 - 6 pts total, 1 point for each item below:
+- Part 3 - 6 pts total, 1 point for each item below:
    - User Guide clearly addresses each category
    - branch made with commits (and visible in GitHub)
    - 7 comment blocks added to source code
    - Each comment block includes description, parameters, and return values
    - branch merged to `main` (and commented code visible from `main`)
    - `git` `branch` Guide filled out with commands
+   - 0 points will be given if your assignment repository does not contain a branch

-- Part 3 - 5 pts total, 1 point for each item below:
+- Part 4 - 5 pts total, 1 point for each item below:
    - `Makefile` exists in `Lab10` folder
    - `Makefile` has target to build executable program (given dependencies exist)
    - `Makefile` has target execute program (given dependencies exist)
    - `Makefile` has target remove executable program
    - Commands to use `Makefile` added to guide
+   - 0 points will be awarded if `Makefile` contains additional taskings / suspicion of generative AI use

 - Extra Credit - 1 point